What is Remote Work? A Complete Guide for Teams

 2. Leveling the playing field for remote workers

-Before the pandemic, companies with hybrid work models that allowed remote work found that remote workers sometimes felt marginalized in the workplace compared to their in-office coworkers.
-Unlike workplaces, remote work can sometimes have an “out of sight, out of mind” effect.
+In companies with hybrid work models, remote workers sometimes felt marginalized in the workplace compared to their in-office coworkers.
+Remote work can sometimes have an "out of sight, out of mind" effect.

 To prevent workers from feeling neglected, companies need to establish clear communication strategies and discuss their expectations with employees so everyone is on the same page.